StatCan/aaw/docs/en/index.md

 ![R Shiny Server](images/readme/shiny_ui.png)

-To create any an R-Shiny Dashboard, you just have to submit a Github Pull request to our
+To create any an R-Shiny Dashboard, you just have to submit a GitHub pull request to our
 [R-Dashboards GitHub repository](https://github.com/StatCan/R-dashboards).